eskerthebreton/thrum/ttrpg-tbd.md

 #### Resolve

-Resolve rolls use your FOC modifier.
+Resolve rolls use your **FOC** modifier.
 Unless the offensive ability specifies otherwise, the outcome is simply success or failure, similar to Evasion for Physical attacks.

 ## Character Creation

-Players begin with a pool of 1 generic attribute point, 2 subattribute points, 3 combat arts points and 3 utility arts points.
+Players begin with a pool of 1 General Attribute points, 2 Specific Atribute points, 3 Combat Arts points and 3 Utility Arts points.

 ### Allocating General Attributes

-First, generic attribute points are used to raise Physique (PHY), Sensorimotor (SEN) and/or Cognition (COG), which in turn raise their corresponding subattributes.
+First, General Attribute points are used to raise Physique (PHY), Sensorimotor (SEN) and/or Cognition (COG), which in turn raise their corresponding subattributes.
 For example, assigning +1 to PHY would raise one's modifiers for Might (MIG) and Endurance (END), and assigning +1 to SEN would raise Finesse (FIN) and Reflex (REF).

 ### Allocating Specific Attributes

-Next, subattribute points are used to further raise individual subattributes: Might, Endurance, Finesse, Reflex, Reasoning and Focus.
+Next, Specific Attribute points are used to further raise individual subattributes: **Might (MIG)**, **Endurance (END)**, **Finesse (FIN)**, **Reflex (REF)**, **Reasoning (REA)** and **Focus (FOC)**.
 These are added to any points these attributes inherit from their generic attribute.
-So, having assigned +1 to PHY in the previous step and to MIG and REF here would result in a +2 modifier for MIG (since it falls under PHY and was also raised directly), +1 for REF (which was raised directly) and END (which benefits indirectly from PHY) and +0 to FIN (neither raised directly or indirectly).
+So, having assigned +1 to **PHY** in the previous step and to **MIG** and **REF** here would result in a +2 modifier for **MIG** (since it falls under **PHY** and was also raised directly), +1 for **REF** (which was raised directly) and **END** (which benefits indirectly from PHY but wasn't raised directly) and +0 to FIN (neither raised directly or indirectly).

 ### Allocating Arts Points

 Combat Arts points are allocated similarly.
 The overall modifer for combat arts consists of three components: the number of points directly allocated to it, the full modifier of its primary attribute, and half of the modifier (rounded down) of its secondary attribute.

-Following the example character above, suppose they allocated +1 to Bladecraft and +2 to Kineticism.
-This would produce a Bladecraft modifier of +3: +1 from the point to Bladecraft, +2 from the MIG modifier, and none from REF since half of +1 rounded down is 0.
-The Kineticism modifier would be +2 from the direct allocation but it does not benefit from attribute modifiers since REA was not raised and REF is not yet high enough to contribute as a secondary attribute.
-They would also have a +2 modifier for Unarmed and Animism due to the MIG modifier even though these were not raised directly.
+Following the example character above who raised **PHY**, **MIG** and **REF**, suppose they also allocated +1 to **Bladecraft** and +2 to **Kineticism**.
+This would produce a **Bladecraft** modifier of +3: +1 from the point to **Bladecraft**, +2 from the **MIG** modifier, and none from **REF** since half of +1 rounded down is 0.
+The **Kineticism** modifier would be +2 from the direct allocation but it does not benefit from attribute modifiers since **REA** was not raised and **REF** is not yet high enough to contribute as a secondary attribute.
+They would also have a +2 modifier for **Unarmed** and **Animism** even though these weren't invested in explicitly, due to the **MIG** modifier.

 The same process is followed for Utility Arts, with the modifier consisting of direct allocation, the full primary attribute modifier and half the secondary modifier (rounded down).

 ### Defensive Modifiers and Tolerance

-Defensive modifiers are not added to directly, but are directly inherited from one of the three "passive" attributes (END, REF, and FOC).
+Defensive modifiers are not added to directly, but are directly inherited from one of the three "passive" attributes (**END**, **REF**, and **FOC**).

-The endurance and focus modifiers also determine a character's **fatigue tolerance** and **stress tolerance** respectively (see Incapacity and Death), which start out equal to 10 plus the corresponding modifier.
-There is no corresponding tolerance score related to Reflex; instead, Reflex contributes to reaction time via **initiative** (see Rounds, Turns and Actions).
+The END and FOC modifiers also determine a character's **Fatigue Tolerance** and **Stress Tolerance** respectively (see Incapacity and Death), which start out equal to 10 plus the corresponding modifier.
+There is no corresponding tolerance score related to Reflex; instead, Reflex contributes to reaction time via **Initiative** (see Rounds, Turns and Actions).

+### Speed

+All characters start with a Speed of 4, though some abilities may modify this.

 ### Ability Selection

-Finally, abilities associated with combat arts are selected.
-The number of abilities selected for an art is equal to the direct point allocation to that art.
-So, the example character would choose one Bladecraft and two Kineticism abilities.
+Finally, abilities associated with Combat Arts and Utility Arts are selected.
+The number of abilities selected across all Combat Arts is equal to the direct point investment in Combat Arts, and similarly for Utility Arts.
+This number starts at 3 and increases as characters level up.
+These picks can be distributed across any Arts in which at least 1 point has been invested.
+So, the example character who put +1 in **Bladecraft** and +2 in **Kineticism** would choose three abilities split any way they choose between Bladecraft and Kineticism.
 Some abilities can be upgraded by foregoing the selection of a different ability in that discipline.
 These abilities refer to [Tier] in their description.
-When initially selected abilities are Tier 1 unless otherwise specified.
+When initially selected abilities have a Tier equal to 1.
 Each upgrade increases their Tier by 1.

 ### Leveling Up

 Characters can raise modifiers and gain and upgrade abilities as they level up, per the following table.
-Whenever the table indicates +1 to a Discipline, both a Combat Discipline and a Utility Discipline are raised.
-Moreoever, whenever a character gains a direct bonus to a combat art or utility art, they also select a new combat or utility ability, respectively (it does not have to come from discipline that was raised).
+Whenever the table indicates +1 to an Art, both a Combat Art and a Utility Art are raised.
+Moreoever, whenever a character gains a direct bonus to a Combat Art or Utility Art, they also select a new combat or utility ability, respectively (it does not have to come from discipline that was raised).
 At any given level a character has an accumulated number of ability picks (and/or ability upgrades) for each of combat and utility, as specified by the table.

 Level | Gained                     | Cumulative Ability Picks (Each Type)
 ------|----------------------------|------------------------------------
    1  | (see Character Creation)   |          3
-   2  | +1 to a Discipline         |          4
+   2  | +1 to an Art               |          4
    3  | +1 to a Specific Attribute |          4
-   4  | +1 to a Discipline         |          5
+   4  | +1 to an Art               |          5
    5  | +1 to a General Attribute  |          5
-   6  | +1 to a Discipline         |          6
+   6  | +1 to an Art               |          6
    7  | +1 to a Specific Attribute |          6
-   8  | +1 to a Discipline         |          7
+   8  | +1 to an Art               |          7
    9  | +1 to a General Attribute  |          7
-  10  | +1 to a Discipline         |          8
+  10  | +1 to an Art               |          8
   11  | +1 to a Specific Attribute |          8
-  12  | +1 to a Discipline         |          9
+  12  | +1 to an Art               |          9

 ## Basic Abilities